isciences/exactextractr/README.md

 plot(brazil['max_dec_temp'])
 ```

+### Dependencies

+Installation requires the [GEOS](https://geos.osgeo.org/) geometry processing library.
+For best performance, it is recommended to use version 3.7, which introduced some optimizations important to `exactextractr`.
+On Windows, GEOS will be downloaded automatically as part of package install.
+On MacOS, it can be installed using Homebrew (`brew install geos`).
+On Linux, it can be installed from system package repositories (`apt-get install libgeos-dev` on Debian/Ubuntu, or `yum install libgeos-devel` on CentOS/RedHat.)

+On Windows, the R build tools ([Rtools](https://cran.r-project.org/bin/windows/Rtools/)) are also necessary.

 ### Installation

-This package is not in CRAN and can be installed from source only.
+`exactextractr` is not in CRAN and can be installed from source only.
 Using [`devtools`](https://CRAN.R-project.org/package=devtools), the package can be installed with:

 ```r
 devtools::install_github('isciences/exactextractr')
 ```

-On Windows, the R build tools ([Rtools](https://cran.r-project.org/bin/windows/Rtools/)) are also necessary.

-### Dependencies

-This package depends on the [GEOS](https://trac.osgeo.org/geos) library and is fastest with version 3.7 or later.
-On Windows, GEOS will be downloaded as part of the build process.
-On Linux, the library and headers should be installed beforehand using `apt-get install libgeos` or similar.

 ### Limitations